credativ/plutono/docs/sources/datasources/elasticsearch.md

 +++
 title = "Elasticsearch"
-description = "Guide for using Elasticsearch in Grafana" keywords = ["grafana", "elasticsearch", "guide"] aliases = ["/docs/grafana/latest/features/datasources/elasticsearch"] weight = 400
+description = "Guide for using Elasticsearch in Plutono" keywords = ["plutono", "elasticsearch", "guide"] aliases = ["/docs/plutono/latest/features/datasources/elasticsearch"] weight = 400
 +++

-# Using Elasticsearch in Grafana
+# Using Elasticsearch in Plutono

-Grafana ships with advanced support for Elasticsearch.
+Plutono ships with advanced support for Elasticsearch.
 You can do many types of simple or complex Elasticsearch queries to visualize logs or metrics stored in Elasticsearch.
 You can also annotate your graphs with log events stored in Elasticsearch.

 ## Adding the data source

-1. Open the side menu by clicking the Grafana icon in the top header.
+1. Open the side menu by clicking the Plutono icon in the top header.
 1. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 1. Click the `+ Add data source` button in the top header.
 1. Select *Elasticsearch* from the *Type* dropdown.